BYU-ITC-210/BYU-ITC-210.github.io/S06-JSON.md

     addToArticle("Member", entry.firstName);
 }
 ```

+Now, load the page into a browser and view the result.

 The `addToArticle()` function uses the [DOM](S05-JsAndDom) to add a paragraph to the `<article>` with a name and a value.
 We'll use it through the rest of this walkthrough to insert information into the page.